Krage56/Field_Z/README.md

 # Field_Z
-This programm is aimed to realise standart binary arifmetical operation on modulus residue field
+This programm is aimed to realise standart arifmetical operation on modulus residue field